enzymejs/enzyme-matchers/packages/jest-enzyme/README.md

 expect().toContainMatchingElements(2, '.foo');
 ```

-Assert that the given wrapper contains a given number of matches for the given selector:
+Assert that the given wrapper contains a given number of matches for the given selector.
+Matches against both host nodes like `<div>` and custom React components like `<MyComponent>`.

 ```js
 function User(props) {